-Figure 16 The meaning of environmental well-being - survey respondents in Bridgend.
+Figure 16 The meaning of environmental wellbeing - survey respondents in Bridgend.

-Figure 17 Factors that will improve environmental well-being - survey respondents in Bridgend.
+Figure 17 Factors that will improve environmental

 Survey respondents from Bridgend North defined environmental well-being in a similar way to those elsewhere in Bridgend, with a focus on living in a clean and safe environment.
 One survey respondent stated environmental well-being means: